Investing in Your 50s: 4 Practical Tips for Retirement Planning

 Your 50s are a great time to think about your current and desired lifestyle.
 As you near retirement, you’ll want to continue doing the things you love to do, or perhaps be able to start doing more and build on those passions.

 Perhaps you know you’ll be traveling more frequently.
-If you are socially active and enjoy entertainment activities such as dining out and going to the theatre, those interests likely won’t change.
-Instead, you’ll want to enjoy doing the all things you love to do, but with the peace of mind knowing that you won’t be infringing on your retirement reserves.
+If you are socially active and enjoy entertainment activities such as dining out and going to the theater, those interests likely won’t change.
+Instead, you’ll want to enjoy doing all the things you love to do, but with the peace of mind knowing that you won’t be infringing on your retirement reserves.

 Say you want to start a new business when you leave your job.
-You’re not alone; more than 25% of new entrepreneurs starting businesses in 2014 were between the ages of 55 and 64 according to the 2015 Kaufmann Index.1 To get ready, you’ll want to start building or leveraging your contacts, creating a business plan, and setting up a workspace.
+You’re not alone; more than a third of new entrepreneurs starting businesses in 2021 were between the ages of 55 and 64 according to research by the Kauffman Foundation.
+To get ready, you’ll want to start building or leveraging your contacts, creating a business plan, and setting up a workspace.

 You might need one car instead of two—or none at all—if you relocate to a neighborhood surrounded by amenities within walking distance.